RubberDuckCollector/quizlet-write/README.md

 # Top Priority TODO

+- [ ] make an optional command line argument that outputs the average and total number of sessions/flash cards done between 2 dates
 - [ ] add a `--verbose` flag that prints to the user when each external module is loading when the program is executed
 - [ ] make an automatic backup feature (basically duplicate all user data in a backup directory)
     - [ ] make the user able to restore from backup or manually overwrite backup